bbauska/W3Cx-4of5-thru-May-2024/README.md

 custom data private to the page or application, for which there are no more appropriate attributes or elements."

-**Data attributes are meant to be used by JavaScript and eventually by CSS rules: embed initial values for some data, or use data- attributes instead of JavaScript variables for easier CSS mapping, etc.**
+<b>Data attributes are meant to be used by JavaScript and eventually by
+CSS rules: embed initial values for some data, or use data- attributes instead of JavaScript variables for easier CSS mapping, etc.</b>

 ### JavaScript API: the dataset property